-Don’t forget to take a look at our other nursing guides – becoming a Nurse Practitioner and becoming a Registered Nurse – both relevant career progressions for a LPN.
+Don’t forget to take a look at our other nursing guides – becoming a Nurse Practitioner , CRNA guide and becoming a Registered Nurse – all relevant career progressions for a LPN.
 You’ll also find detailed salary information for all these nursing careers – lots to see so have a good look around the site!

 Making a difference in the world does not have to be about volunteering.
 Choosing a meaningful yet lucrative career is one of the best ways to make your mark on society and what better way to do so than with a career in nursing.
 Licensed Practical Nurses (LPN) / Licensed Vocational Nurses (LVN) make up an integral part of healthcare teams today.

 One of the main differences between a registered nurse (RN) and a LPN/LVN is the type of education and training that they require.
 A LPN is the basic entry level to professional healthcare requiring a minimal entry level education for a 1-2 year practical based training program.
 Registered nurses have higher entry requirements and must earn a degree level qualification.

 LPN ‘s have the ability to advance their training and so become fully qualified registered nurses – this can be a great way for people unable to qualify directly, to train as RN’s.
 To transition from a LPN to a RN, individuals can complete a BSc in Nursing or enroll in a nursing bridge program offered by numerous online and campus-based institutions.